determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/hpc-with-agent.rst

 Before users can make use of Determined agents, a system administrator must provide the following:

 #.
-The system administrator installs the on-premise Determined master component as described in the
+The system administrator installs the on-premise Determined master component, as described in
-   :doc:`/setup-cluster/deploy-cluster/on-prem/linux-packages` document, and the Determined agent on all nodes of the cluster, but does not enable or start the ``determined-agent.service``.
+   :ref:`install-using-linux-packages`, and the Determined agent on all nodes of the cluster, but does not enable or start the ``determined-agent.service``.

 #.
 The system administrator creates a custom resource pool in the :ref:`cluster-resource-pools`
    configuration for each Determined user in the ``master.yaml``.
 A fragment for creating custom